SuperDiodo/ur_ros_rtde/ur_ros_rtde/README.md

 # External Hardware

-The command server can be easily extended with special actions designed for controlling external hardware.
-Examples, already available in the software, are shown below.
+The commands in `ur_ros_rtde` can be easily extended with custom behaviours.
+Examples for controlling real grippers, available in `ur_ros_rtde_gripper_commands`, are shown below.

 ### Schmalz GCPi vacuum generator: